JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 Written by [Jack Szwergold][1] on March 19, 2014

-## Part 1: Configuration a Basic, Useful Ubuntu Server
+## Part 1: Configuration a Base Level Ubuntu Server

 The purpose of this tutorial is to explain how I like to configure an Ubuntu server.
 This doesn’t go into details as to how you got Ubuntu installed on a server to begin with, but begins with the assumption that you have an Ubuntu machine setup to the point you have a basic terminal prompt & you can login as a user with administrator rights.